nugget/python-insteonplm/sample/Thermostat/README.md

 * tempbuffer: 2 *How many degrees to buffer so it doesn't flop between modes to quickly.*

 ## Future Areas of Enhancement:
+* Add more granular scheduling
+  * Schedule per device with multiple entries?
+  * Schedule per day of week as well?
 * Add Away Mode
-* Handle temporary bumps up/down
+* Handle temporary bumps up/down a little more gracefully.
-* Split logging and setting into separate loops (set 1 time an hour if correct?)
+* Split logging and setting into separate loops
+* Optimize internal timer counts (current defaults were just a starting point for development.)
+* General code cleanup